aosabook/500lines/functionalDB/chapter.md

 The driving force of the entity adding process is the *add-entity* function.
 It  is responsible to do three things - prepare the entity for addition to the database, add it to the storage and update the indices with the relevant information from the entity.

-Preparing an entity means providing it with an id (if it doesn’t have) and setting its timestamp field, these actions take place in the function *fix-new-entity *and it’s auxiliary functions *next-id, * *next-ts *and *update-creation-ts.* These helper functions are responsible for finding the next timestamp of the database and update the creation timestamp of a given entity (which is actually the timestamp field of each of the entity’s attributes), as well as find whether an entity needs to be assigned with an id field, if so set its id and prevent future use of that id.
+Preparing an entity means providing it with an id (if it doesn’t have) and setting its timestamp field, these actions take place in the function *fix-new-entity* and it’s auxiliary functions *next-id*, * *next-ts* and *update-creation-ts*.
+These helper functions are responsible for finding the next timestamp of the database and update the creation timestamp of a given entity (which is actually the timestamp field of each of the entity’s attributes), as well as find whether an entity needs to be assigned with an id field, if so set its id and prevent future use of that id.

 ````clojure
 (defn- next-ts [db] (inc (:curr-time db)))